wp-plugins/jm-twitter-cards/readme.txt

 === JM Twitter Cards ===
 Contributors: jmlapam
-Tags: twitter, cards, markup
+Tags: twitter, cards, markup, metabox
 Requires at least:
 Tested up to: 3.5
 License: GPLv2 or later
 Stable tag: trunk
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A plugin meant to simplify Twitter cards integration on WordPress for those who do not use SEO by Yoast plugin.
+But this is more than just adding markup.
+You can customize your Twitter card experience.

 == Description ==